 How to Pump at Night to Protect Supply

-Nighttime pumping can help protect your milk supply because it mirrors your baby’s natural feeding pattern and supports prolactin release, the hormone that helps maintain milk production.
+Nighttime pumping can help protect your milk supply because it mirrors your baby’s natural feeding pattern.
+It also supports prolactin release, a hormone that helps maintain milk production.

-If you’re pumping, aim for a consistent routine that fits your nighttime feeding patterns and supports a strong milk supply.
-Many parents do best with 8-12 sessions in 24 hours, but you can adjust based on comfort, output, and your goals.
+If you’re pumping, aim for a consistent routine that fits your nighttime feeding patterns.
+Many parents who mostly pump use 8 to 12 sessions in 24 hours, but you can adjust based on comfort, output, and your goals.

 If you’re pumping, aim for a consistent routine that supports your nighttime feeding patterns and milk supply.

 Pumping after a nighttime feed may help protect supply, reduce engorgement, and keep milk available for later.
-Keep your pump parts, bottles, and storage supplies ready before bed so each session feels faster and less disruptive.
+Keep your pump parts, bottles, and storage supplies ready before bed so each session feels faster.

-If supply changes or discomfort persists, talk with a lactation consultant or clinician for individualized guidance.
+If supply changes or discomfort persists, talk with a lactation consultant or clinician for individual guidance.

 How to Introduce Formula to a Breastfed Baby

 When you’re ready to add formula to a breastfed baby’s routine, a gradual approach usually works best.
-Wait until breastfeeding is established, ideally for at least three weeks, so your breastmilk supply and feeding rhythm stay steady.
+Wait until breastfeeding feels steady when possible, so your breast milk supply and feeding rhythm have time to settle.

 Use a slow-flow nipple to better mimic the breast and keep the feeding experience familiar.